Baseball Coaching Jobs in Los Angeles | Requirements & Open Roles

 College Baseball Positions

-Colleges hire head coaches, paid assistants, graduate assistants, and operations/support roles.
-Responsibilities can include recruiting, scouting, practice planning, and player development.
+Colleges hire head coaches, paid assistants, graduate assistants, and volunteer roles.
+Responsibilities can include recruiting, video work, practice planning, and player development.

 Key Requirements for Baseball Coaches in Los Angeles